BVLC/caffe/CONTRIBUTING.md

 * **What steps have you already tried** to solve the issue?
 How did they fail?
 Are there any issues related to yours?

 The error logs are very valuable, so do include them in your post.
-Please try to use fixed-width text formatting to make the log more readable.
+Use fixed-width text formatting to make the log more readable.
-**However!** If the log is long (more than 50 lines or so), please do not post its content directly - instead, consider attaching it to the post as a file.
+**However!** If the log is long (more than 50 lines or so) or there are multiple file - do not paste them into the post but **attach** them instead.

 If the problem arises during a complex operation (e.g. a long script using pycaffe, or a large network prototxt), please try to reduce the operation to the minimal size that still causes the error.
-Also, please minimize influence of external modules, data etc.
-This way it will be easier for others to understand and reproduce your issue, and eventually help you.
+Also, minimize influence of external modules, data etc. - this way it will be easier for others to understand and reproduce your issue, and eventually help you.
 Sometimes you will find the root cause yourself in the process.

 ## Pull Requests